matplotlib/matplotlib/doc/faq/howto_faq.rst

 areas, the stuff you do every day, than many of the core developers who wrote most of the documentation.
 Just pulled your hair out compiling matplotlib for windows?
-Write a FAQ or a section for the :ref:`installing` page.
+Write a FAQ or a section for the :ref:`installing-faq` page.
 Are you a digital signal processing wizard?
 Write a tutorial on the signal analysis plotting functions like :func:`~matplotlib.pyplot.xcorr`, :func:`~matplotlib.pyplot.psd` and :func:`~matplotlib.pyplot.specgram`.
 Do you use matplotlib with